 Geomatics is the discipline of electronically gathering, storing, processing and delivering spatially related digital information.
-This broad term applies to both science and technology and integrates a number of more specific disciplines and technologies:
+This broad term applies to both science and technology, and integrates the more specific disciplines and technologies of geodesy, surveying, mapping, positioning, navigation, cartography, remote sensing, photogrammetry and geographic information systems.

 As a tool of modern geoscience, the use of TLS allows unprecedented resolution and accuracy.